mhmd-azeez/website/input/posts/update-sideloaded-uwp-2.md

 ### 2. Delete old versions to reduce cost

-Although Azure Blob Storage is very cheap, UWP apps can become very large, ours is about 300 MB when compiled in Relase with both x64 and x86.
+Although Azure Blob Storage is very cheap, UWP apps can become very large, ours is about 300 MB when compiled in `Release` configuration for both `x64` and `x86` architectures.
 So in order to make sure we don't store too much data, we will delete the older versions and only leave the last N versions.

 For this we can use the [Azure CLI](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureCLIV2/Readme.md) task.
 It's similar to a Powershell script, but you're already logged in to your azure subscription.
 In the script part we can use something like this: